wowitsalison/PseudoLang_Compiler/README.md

 The **Custom Language Compiler** is a simple compiler that translates a custom programming language into C++ code.
 It performs lexical and syntax analysis on the input and generates equivalent C++ source code, which can be compiled and executed using standard tools like GCC or Clang.

 ### Features
-- Tokenizes a custom toy language
+- Tokenizes a custom language
 - Parses basic programming constructs (e.g., variable declarations and arithmetic operations).
 - Ouputs valid C++ source code